Criosfera 1: Location

 Inaugurated on 12 January 2012, the module is located on the plateau of the western Antarctica ice sheet, at 84°00' S-79°30' W, 420 km from the Union Glacier, 670 km from the geographical South Pole, and 2500 km south of the Comandante Ferraz Brazilian Antarctic Base.

 Expedition Criosfera 1

 The expedition for the placement of the module was coordinated by Universidade Federal do Rio Grande do Sul (UFRGS) through Professor Jefferson Cardia Simões, director of the Centro Polar e Climático (CPC).
 The Universidade Estadual do Rio de Janeiro (UERJ), was then represented by Professor Dr. Heitor Evangelista, responsible for the coordination of the project.

-Measuring 6.3 m long, 2.6 m wide, 2.5 m high, and comprising a weight of 3500 kg, it was planned at 1.5 m above the ground to avoid snow accumulation, allowing so the passage of the winds.
+Measuring 6.3 m long, 2.6 m wide, 2.5 m high, and weighing 3500 kg, it was built 1.5 m above the ground to avoid snow accumulation and allow the wind to pass underneath.
 Among the scientific tasks developed by the staff are ice drilling, assembly and activation of the module, and the surveying of ice morphology and dynamics at the glacier.